 - Important Information

 The Slide & Turn Sheet makes turning people in bed much easier, and is very popular for people being cared for at home.

 - Sewn in a cylinder to give one slippery sheet on top of another

 - Black foam on the bottom to help keep it in place

 - Move someone up and down the bed

-- Turn someone to turn to the side of the bed, ready to stand up
+- Turn someone to the side of the bed, ready to stand up

-The Slide & Turn Sheet is much simpler to use with very large people who are difficult to log roll.
-People who have very fragile skin also benefit as there is less touching the person when turning them.
-This is important because some people may be aggressive when woken, even if they are still actually asleep.
+The Slide & Turn Sheet is much simpler to use than a Bed Slide Sheet with very large people who are difficult to log roll.
+People who have very fragile skin also benefit, as there is less touching the person when turning them.
+This is important because some people may be aggressive when woken.

 - Motor Neurone Disease (MND) / Amyotrophic Lateral Sclerosis (ALS)

 - Other ailments where these people have had great difficulty when turning in bed.